tarantuli/enchanters-manual/gameplay.md

 ## Challenging the Overlord

-1. Challenging the Overlord means fighting him to either gain reward tokens or reduce his hit points.
+1. Challenging the Overlord means fighting them to either gain reward tokens or reduce their hit points.
 1. If there is not an active Overlord in play, this action is not available.
 1. Most Overlord cards define at least one challenge action.
 Challenge actions have ![img.png](icons/overlord.png) in their cost.
 1. If the challenge action defines an additional cost, the player may pay it.
-If the player does not pay the cost, he cannot take this action.
+If the player does not pay the cost, they cannot take this action.
 1. Combat takes place.
 If combat fails, skip the rest of this section.
 1. If you chose to play with reinforcements, add a reinforcement token with a random side up on the Overlord.
 If this is